conda-incubator/conda-store/docs/contributing.md

 ```

 Following the same process as before we iterate through each binding
-if it matches we add the given role(s).
+if it matches we add the given roles.
 For this example we get
 `{viewer, admin}`.
 Next we iterate through each role and map it to
 permissions and we get the following `{build::create, build::read,
 build::update, build::delete}`.
 The delete environment action requires